vlopatkin/iron-lambda/README.md

 iron-lambda run
 ```
 Runs the lambda function inside default iron/node docker container.
-The payload file should be places to _event.json_ or you could specify it's location by PAYLOAD_FILE envoriment variable (do not use .env file for this purpose, otherwise payload will not load in IronWorker cloud)
+The event data to run lambda on (the payload) should be placed to _./event.json_.

 ### run-in-docker
 **Run locally inside docker container**